Therapy for Anxiety and Emotional Overwhelm

 (Limited openings available)

-Hi, I’m Haley!
-I work alongside adults doing anxiety and burnout therapy to address worry that impacts nearly every part of their daily life.
+Hi, I'm Haley!
+I'm a Certified Dialectical Behavior Therapist who works with adults navigating anxiety and emotional overwhelm that touches nearly every part of daily life.
 You might find yourself ruminating constantly, feeling pressure to keep up, or struggling with the guilt of allowing yourself to relax.
 You may feel exhausted but wired, irritable with the people you care about, or drained by the effort it takes to manage it all.

 Counselor in McKinney, TX wearing a blue flower blouse and smiling.